nbraingroup/brainhackorg.github.io/_posts/2017-4-18-brainhacklesion.markdown

 project_categories: Events 2017
 image: brainhacklesionsparis2017.png
 big: 1
 description: We are happy to announce the upcoming Brainhack: Lesions at the Mozilla Lab in Paris, May 9-10, 2017.
-More information is available at: http://neuroanatomy.github.io/events/brainhack-lesions/
 ---
 ## Summary
 More information about *Brainhack: Lesions* at the *Mozilla Lab in Paris, May 9-10, 2017* is available at: [http://neuroanatomy.github.io/events/brainhack-lesions/](neuroanatomy.github.io/events/brainhack-lesions/)